Plumber Salary by State

 What state pays plumbers the most?

-New Jersey and New York are consistently the highest-paying states for plumbers, with median wages of $89,200 and $88,600 respectively (BLS, May 2024).
-Illinois, Alaska, and California round out the top five.
+New Jersey and New York are consistently the highest-paying states for plumbers, with median wages of $89,200 and $88,600 respectively (BLS May 2024 state data).
+Illinois, Alaska, and Massachusetts round out the top five.
 These states share strong union density, active commercial and industrial construction, and high costs of living that drive wages upward.
 Within any high-wage state, metro areas — particularly New York City, Chicago, and San Francisco — pay significantly above the state median.

 How much does a journeyman plumber make per hour?